Arpitabarjibhe/ner-ml-project/README.md

 cd backend
 python download_dataset.py
 ```

-This will prompt you to choose from available datasets such as CoNLL-2003 or WNUT-17.
+This will prompt you to choose from available datasets such as CoNLL-2003 or WNUT-17 or ONTO.

 ### Training Process

-After downloading a dataset, train your model:
+To train model:
 ```bash
 python train_model.py
 ```

-The script will guide you through choosing training parameters and will save the trained model to the `custom_ner_model` directory.
+Trained model will be saved to the `custom_ner_model` directory.

 ### Using Your Custom Model